 All-inclusive resorts have just as many super fans as major haters.

-While we've had not-so-great experiences at huge megaresorts with mediocre food and watered-down drinks, we've also stayed in luxurious properties with phenomenal food, and even spa treatments included in the rate.
+While we've had some disappointing experiences at huge megaresorts with mediocre food and watered-down drinks, we've also stayed in luxurious properties with phenomenal food, top-shelf alcohol, and even spa treatments included in the rate.

 So if you're wondering whether an all-inclusive hotel should be in your future, you've come to the right place.
 We asked all-inclusive and travel experts the what, when, where, and whys of all-inclusives so you can learn everything you need to know about all-inclusive resorts before booking your next getaway.

-Though it varies from hotel to hotel, typically all-inclusive rates include the room, all meals and snacks, alcoholic and nonalcoholic beverages (beer, wine, spirits, coffee, juice, soda, and water), and non-motorized water sports (if it's along the beach.
+Though it varies from hotel to hotel, typically rates at all-inclusive resorts include the room, all meals and snacks, alcoholic and nonalcoholic beverages (beer, wine, spirits, coffee, juice, soda, and water), and non-motorized water sports if it’s along the beach.
 Access to resort features such as the gym, pool, and sports facilities is also typically free, except when there are premium-level upgrades that often have their own pool, lounge, and section of the beach.
-Former Editor-in-Chief of FamilyVacationCritic.com, Lissa Poirot warns, "Although the term is 'all-inclusive,' not everything is included -- such as golf and the spa -- which can sometimes catch guests off-guard."
+Former Editor-in-Chief of FamilyVacationCritic.com, Lissa Poirot warns, “Although the term is ‘all-inclusive,’ not everything is included — such as golf and the spa — which can sometimes catch guests off-guard.”

-The most surprising is when hotels don't include premium liquor, Wi-Fi, or a la carte restaurants in the rates.
-For instance, though we love the all-inclusive Villa Buena Onda in Costa Rica, you'll be forking over your credit card if you want to have a beer or glass of wine at dinner (unless you specifically book the all-inclusive package with alcohol included.
+Certainly the most surprising is when hotels don’t include premium liquor, Wi-Fi, or a la carte restaurants in the rates.
+For instance, though we love the all-inclusive Villa Buena Onda in Costa Rica, you’ll be forking over your credit card if you want to have a beer or glass of wine at dinner (unless you specifically book the all-inclusive package with alcohol included.
 So basically, do your homework beforehand and study the list of rate inclusions.
 If it’s unclear, reach out the hotel to confirm if there are any extra charges for specific restaurants, beverages, and activities.
 Though be aware that rounds of golf and spa treatments are almost always additional fees.

 You Might Like: Nine All-Inclusive Resorts Truly Worthy of the Name

-When It Makes Sense to Go the All-Inclusive Route:
+When Does It Makes Sense to Go the All-Inclusive Route?

-Sure, you'll find a few all-inclusive hotels in the United States, as well as Phuket and Bali, but most are located in Mexico and the Caribbean.
-Generally, the best all-inclusive resorts are in places where you're perfectly content getting some R&R by the pools and beach, or perhaps the surrounding area is a little sketchy and you'd rather stay at a guarded property.
+Sure, you’ll find a few all-inclusive hotels in the United States, even Hawaii, as well as Phuket and Bali, but most are located in Mexico and the Caribbean.
+Generally, the best all-inclusive resorts are in places where you’re perfectly content getting some R&R by the pools and beach, or perhaps the surrounding area is a little sketchy and you’d rather stay at a guarded property.
 All-inclusive resorts in the Caribbean and Mexico are often set on sprawling grounds, providing ample space for guests to move around and experience everything they desire — poolside lounging, evening entertainment, and relaxing massages — without leaving the property gates.

 “In my opinion, the best all-inclusive resorts are located in Mexico, Jamaica, and the Dominican Republic.
 The labor costs in these countries allow the guest to get the most bang for their buck.
 Plus, the beaches can’t be beat,” said Kristina D’Amico, Senior Analyst at HVS, a global hospitality and hotel development consulting firm.